I'm a software engineer based in Denver. I ❤ nature and art.

 I'm a software engineer based in Denver, Colorado.
 I've been helping build Codespaces at GitHub since 2020.
+They're quite powerful, check them out!

-Previously, I've worked as a developer on platforms for customer data and insights with Custora and Amperity.
-I taught myself how to code and further studied web frameworks at App Academy.
 Before that, I worked in avian field biology and leading outdoor programming for adults with developmental disabilities.

 In 2012 I graduated from Bowdoin College in my home state of Maine, where I studied biology and spent a lot of time researching an amphibious fish.